Asymptotic expansions for a class of generalized holomorphic Eisenstein series, Ramanujan's formula for $\zeta(2k+1)$

 where

-and this confirms the assertion (2.21), in view of (2.12) and (2.19).
+and this confirms the assertion (2.20), in view of (2.13) and (2.18).
 Here the initial restriction on $\si$ can be relaxed at this stage into $\si>-J$, under which the path can be taken as a straight line $(u_J)$ with $\max(-\si,J-1)<u_J<J$.
-Furthermore the estimate (2.23) can be derived by further moving the path of integration in (5.4) from $(u_J)$ to $(u_{J+1})$, yielding
+Moreover the estimate (2.22) can be derived by moving further the path of integration in (5.4) from $(u_J)$ to $(u_{J+1})$, yielding

-as $\ta\to0$ through $|\arg\ta|\leq\pi/2-\et$ for any small $\et>0$, since $J<u_{J+1}$; this concludes (2.23).
+as $\ta\to0$ through $|\arg\ta|\leq\pi/2-\et$ for any small $\et>0$, since $J<u_{J+1}$; this concludes (2.22).